maikol-ortigueira/joomla-gulp-system/README.md

 This build system works exactly the same as the [joomla-gulp](https://github.com/phproberto/joomla-gulp) system developed by Roberto Segura, in fact I have based my development on it to create this system.
 The difference can be found when adding new extensions to the system.
-You don't need to create new code for each extension, just copy and paste the foo.js file and rename it with your extension name.
+You don't need to create new code for each extension, <del>just copy and paste the foo.js file and rename it with your extension name</del> when a new extension is added to the **extensions-config.json** file it will be added automatically to the file system.

 **This development works with gulp version 4**